CRETAK

 CRETAK-DAX System

 CRETAK is orbited by a single natural satellite called DAX.
-The moon raises tides on CRETAK and, due to its angular size, gives rise to both total and annular eclipses on the CRETAK.
+The moon creates tides on CRETAK and, due to its angular size, both total and annular eclipses can be seen on the surface of the planet.

 Life on CRETAK

 The majority of plants on the surface of CRETAK have evolved to photosynthesise the peak wavelengths of light emitted by the star.
-As such, most plants on Home World are a blue/teal colour, though other plant colours are also present.
+As such, most plants on CRETAK are a blue/teal colour, though other plant colours are also present.